-The following table provides summary statistics for contract job vacancies advertised in Exeter with a requirement for Oracle Database skills.
-Included is a benchmarking guide to the contractor rates offered in vacancies that have cited Oracle Database over the 6 months to 28 March 2024 with a comparison to the same period in the previous 2 years.
+The table below provides summary statistics for contract job vacancies advertised in Exeter requiring Oracle Database skills.
+It includes a benchmarking guide to the contractor rates offered in vacancies that cited Oracle Database over the 6 months leading up to 28 May 2025, comparing them to the same period in the previous two years.

-Oracle Database is in the Databases and Business Intelligence category.
-The following table is for comparison with the above and provides summary statistics for all contract job vacancies advertised in Exeter with a requirement for database or business intelligence skills.
+Oracle Database falls under the Databases and Business Intelligence category.
+For comparison with the information above, the following table provides summary statistics for all contract job vacancies requiring database or business intelligence skills in Exeter.

 Contract vacancies with a requirement for database or business intelligence skills